BoltzExchange/boltz-client/docs/index.md

 - `chainrpc` (block listener)
 - `walletrpc` (fee estimations)

-By default, boltzd will attempt to connect to lnd running at `localhost:10009` (`lnd.host` and `lnd.port`) and looking for certificate and macaroon inside the data directory `~/.lnd` (`lnd.datadir`).
+By default, boltzd will attempt to connect to LND running at `localhost:10009` (`lnd.host` and `lnd.port`) and look for the certificate and macaroon inside the data directory `~/.lnd` (`lnd.datadir`).

-You can manually set the location of the tls certificate (`lnd.certificate`) and admin macaroon (`lnd.macaroon`) instead of speciyfing the data directory as well.
+You can manually set the location of the tls certificate (`lnd.certificate`) and admin macaroon (`lnd.macaroon`) instead of specifying the data directory as well.

 #### CLN